HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

   :::
 :::::

+Put your Level 10 Mon in the first slot of party
+  - Then Use a Repel
+  - Save the Game and then run in the grass to find and catch abra

+After Abra has been caught put Squirtle back in front of the party
-Go above the Hiker and grab this Hidden Elixir
+  - Then Go above the Hiker and grab this Hidden Elixir

 ![](https://cdn.discordapp.com/attachments/917309676717244436/1039450232703942658/Elixir.png)